A Brief History of the Press

 We grew so fast that The Geeky Press added three amazing partners: Amber Peckham, who is the wittiest writer of the bunch and who corrals our reading series; Nicole Mathew, who has turned our weekly #WritersHack events into a welcoming writing community; and Elise Lockwood, who helps recruit writers to the podcast and runs the Scripted reading series.

-While The Geeky Press is generally run by the three of us, we’ve encouraged participants to create their own writing spaces.
+While The Geeky Press is generally run by the four of us, we’ve encouraged participants to create their own writing spaces.
 Now we have members like Reid Delehanty, who has started hosting his own #WritersHack.
+And we’ve partnered with Jessica Dyer of Vouched Books Indy to bring our literary community together.

 In other words, this labor of love has become everything we’d hoped it would be.